respeer-ai/docs/docs/en_US/CheCko/ClearCurrentApplicationConnection.md

 ### Remove

 Be careful, you should click the **garbage box** to remove one item from the table.
-Another one button is to remove all items to clear the table, you shouldn't use it.
+Another button is to remove all items to clear the table, you shouldn't use it.

 <br>
 <center>